kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 ```

 ### Your Turn
 * Simulate the app using Scala and VCS simulation.
-Report on the simulation result.
+Report the simulation result.
-* Synthesize the design and run on the FPGA.
-Report the number of cycles needed for the design.
+* Synthesize the design.

 Cycle count is not the only aspect that shows how good your design is.
 Moreover, we would want to understand the resource utilization of your design.
 The synthesizer would give you some information about it.